-The La Défense complex for Îlot 19 is the first residential building to be built in La Défense, the main business district of Paris, in 30 years.
-It is part of Jardin de l’Arche: an urban project initiated by EPADESA to invigorate the space immediately west of La Grande Arche.
-Its site is exceptional as it fronts the Axe historique (historical axis) that cuts through Paris and defines a grand open space through the city between the Louvre Museum and La Défense.
-It is the first building seen when standing on the Axe Historique on the steps of La Grande Arche looking west.
-To the north, it borders Neuilly cemetery and to the south, it fronts the Promenade de l’Arche - a new public space, beyond which Puteaux cemetery is visible.
+The La Défense-Nanterre building is the first residential development in La Défense in 30 years.
+It is a part of Jardins de l’Arche - an urban project initiated by EPADESA to invigorate the space immediately west of La Grande Arche.
+To its south, it fronts the Axe historique (historical axis) which cuts through Paris and defines a grand open space through the city between the Louvre Museum and La Défense.
+Beyond the Promenade de l’Arche, it overlooks Puteaux cemetery, and borders Neuilly cemetery in the north, and a new arena in the east.
+Standing on the Axe Historique and looking west from the steps La Grande Arche, it captures the eye with its exceptional location, and provides open views of the city from three sides.
+Its exceptional location makes it the very first to be seen when standing on the Axe Historique on the steps of La Grande Arche looking west, and provides it with open views of the city from three of its sides.

 Architecture: Unique and affordable